Consultation on School Admission Arrangements 2025- 2026

 Redbridge is conducting a consultation on the community school admission arrangements, for the existing arrangements to be reviewed and updated for the 2025-2026 academic year.
 The consultation will open at 00:01 on Wednesday 8 November 2023.

-Anyone with an interest in education, such as parents, community groups or schools could comment on the proposals.
+Anyone with an interest in education, such as parents, community groups or schools were invited to comment on the proposals.

-The arrangements upon which consultation took place are as follows:
+The proposed changes which consultation also took place on are as follows:

-- Reducing the published admission numbers from 120 to 90 at Cleveland Road Primary School and Mayespark Primary School.
+- Reducing the Published Admission Number (PAN) from 120 to 90 at Parkhill Infants' School

-Any observations were welcomed and comments could have been made through the online consultation or sent by e-mail to firstname.lastname@example.org under the title “Response to Admissions Consultation 2020/21” please.
+Any observations are welcome, and comments made through the online consultation or by email to email@example.com under the title 'Response to Admissions Consultation 2025-26'.

 Please note that Redbridge schools that are responsible for their own admissions may also be consulting on admissions for their own schools if they propose any changes to their arrangements or have not consulted in the last 7 years.
 This includes all voluntary aided faith schools, foundation schools and academies, including free schools.
 Schools can only change their arrangements if they consult, so without consultation they must remain unchanged.